-Still, some of these file sharing applications are a worthy replacement for WinSCP as most of them follow the same functionality and utility as WinSCP.
+Still, some of these file-sharing applications are a worthy replacement for WinSCP as most follow the same functionality and utility.
 You can select any of this system software for secure file sharing for your Mac OS.

 - Read More: Alternatives of MobaXterm in Mac

 We are sorry that this post was not useful for you!